Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Conclusion

 \section{Conclusion}

-We introduced a new type of correspondences, reflection correspondences, that enables accurate and robust camera pose and joint shape estimation from the appearance alone of textureless, reflective objects.
+We introduced a new type of correspondences, reflection correspondences, which enables accurate and robust camera pose and joint shape estimation from the appearance alone of textureless, reflective objects.
 We believe this new type of correspondences not only expunges restricting requirements on image capture for camera pose estimation but also opens new use of object appearance in various applications.
+We hope to explore these in future work and also catalyze research for this with our release of code and data.